kevinkre/InspireMusic/README.md

 <a name="Highligts"></a>
 ## Highlights
 **InspireMusic** focuses on music generation, song generation and audio generation.
 - A unified framework for music/song/audio generation.
+Controllable with text prompts, music genres, music structures, etc.
-- Controllable with text prompts, music genres, music structures, etc.
+- Support text-to-music, music continuation, audio super-resolution, audio reconstruction tasks with high audio quality, with available sampling rates of 24kHz, 48kHz.
-- Convenient Fine-tuning and Inference: Provide convenient fine-tuning and inference scripts and strategies, allowing users to easily their music generation models.
+- Support long audio generation.
-- Support text-to-music, music continuation tasks with high audio quality.
+- Convenient fine-tuning and inference.
+Support mixed precision training (FP16, FP32).
+Provide convenient fine-tuning and inference scripts and strategies, allowing users to easily their music generation models.

 <a name="What's News"></a>
 ## What's New 🔥